 30 October 2010: Dave Hurayt often extols the excellence of Nick & Jimmy’s pasta dishes.
 No longer exclusively the domain of Italian restaurants, pasta dishes are often better prepared in fine-dining eclectic establishments than they are in their more well-practiced Italian brethren.
 That’s certainly the case with the Beef Tenderloin Tip Rigatoni, a swimming pool-sized bowl brimming with rigatoni in a cayenne cream sauce with wild mushrooms and red peppers studded with beef tenderloin.
 The cayenne cream sauce is redolent with a peppery piquancy that New Mexicans will love.
 The pasta is perfectly prepared at a shade beyond al dente while the beef tenderloin, at medium-rare, is tender and succulent, a real treat.

-14 November 2009: The dessert menu includes such seemingly de rigueur standards as creme brulee and bread pudding.
+17 December 2021: The dessert menu includes such seemingly de rigueur standards as creme brulee and bread pudding.
 It also showcases a pineapple upsidedown cake, not a very common dessert offering in New Mexico restaurants.
 This is wholly unlike other pineapple upsidedown cakes I’ve ever seen as it’s not sliced from a large sheet cake.
-These are individually portioned cakes sprinkled with confectioner’s sugar and surrounded by rich whipped cream and fresh berries.
+These are individually portioned cakes sprinkled with confectioner’s sugar and surrounded by rich whipped cream.
 The cake is moist and thoroughly delicious, not too sweet as some of its ilk are apt to be.

 30 October 2010: Another Greek-inspired dessert favorite is the Baklava Sundae, a sundae glass in which two mounds of Blue Bunny’s vanilla ice cream are topped with a triangle of moist and rich baklava replete with sweet honey.
 The baklava sweetens the ice cream all the more, forming a decadent marriage sure to appease the most discerning of dessert aficionados.